Fraction-like rates from preferential voting

--12mm
+7.75mm \hrule

 A vote is an expression of the preferences of several individuals about certain options with a view towards reaching a common decision.
-Generally speaking, the decision need not be choosing a single option, but it~can also take the form of mixing several options according to certain proportions.
-For instance, parliamentary elections based on closed party lists can be seen from that point of view. \ensep This article is aimed at methods for suitably determining the fractions of such mixed social choices.
+Generally speaking, the decision need not be choosing a single option, but it~can also take the form of mixing a number of them according to certain proportions.
+For instance, one could be dividing a prize among several contenders, or a budget among several items.
+This article is aimed at a method for suitably \emph{determining the proportions of such mixed collective choices.}

-The input from which we are to derive these fractions is the matrix of preference scores of Ramon Llull and Condorcet~\cite[\secpar{3},\,\secpar{7}]{mu}, \ie the matrix that compares each option to every other in~terms of the number of voters who prefer the former to the latter.
-In the following, we will refer to such a matrix as a Llull matrix. \ensep Our~problem is a special case of a more general one where a paired-comparison matrix is to be summed up into a~set of priority rates (not necessarily with the character of mixing fractions). \ensep Such problems arise not only in voting theory, but also in multi-criteria decision theory, psychometrics, sport tournaments, web search engine rankings, etcetera.
+The input from which we set ourselves to derive these proportions or mixing fractions is the \emph{matrix of preference scores} of Ramon Llull and Condorcet~\cite[\secpar{3},\,\secpar{7}]{mu}, \ie the matrix that compares each option to every other in~terms of the number of voters who prefer the former to the latter.

-Besides being especially interested in fraction-like rates, we are also committed to comply with certain majority principles that are especially relevant in the case of voting. \ensep On the other hand, we are also especially interested in being able to include the case of incomplete preferences, that is, the case where the preference scores for an ordered pair of options and its opposite are not fully complementary to each other.
-This is of interest since the practical implementation of preferential voting often allows the individual votes to be silent about some pairs of options.
-Being able to deal with such situations involves certain difficulties which are not present in the complete case.

-Our results have to do with the compatibility between two particular rating methods.
-One of them is essentially an extension, to the incomplete case, of the rank-based count of Nikolaus von Kues and Jean-Charles de Borda~\cite[\secpar{4},\,\secpar{5}]{mu}.
-The other is a celebrated method introduced in 1929 by Ernst Zermelo~\cite{ze}.
-In the following we will refer to them respectively as the method of \dfc{mean preference scores} and the method of \dfd{strengths}.
-In a~general incomplete situation they can easily disagree with each other in the ordering of the options.
-However, such incompatibilities disappear when the Llull matrix has a certain special structure that we will refer to as \hbox{\dfd{CLC~structure}.} This structure will hardly be present in the original Llull matrix, but it is always present after one applies the \dfc{CLC~projection} procedure introduced in~\cite{crc, cri}.

-As it was shown in those articles, the CLC~projection has the virtue that a subsequent application of the method of mean preference scores results in a rating method that combines several good properties.
-However, the resulting rates are not suitable for defining the fractions of a mixed social choice.
-In fact, they fail at certain conditions that seem very appropriate for that purpose.
-More specifically, they fail at the following one: If a subset of options has the property that every one of them is unanimously preferred to any other from outside that subset, then the mixing fractions must vanish outside of that subset. \ensep As we will see, a condition of this kind is a characteristic property of the method of strengths.
+Assume, for instance, that a committee of 18 people must decide how to distribute a budget among four items \cand{a\csep b\csep c\csep d} and that they express the following preferences: